Benue killings: Ortom accuses Presidency of recklessness, gross insensitivity

 He said that it was therefore laughable when the SSA on Media and Publicity to the president, Mallam Shehu tried to whip up an unfounded lie against the Governor.

-Thursday’s statement by Ikyur reads, “Shehu Garba’s infantile statement on the security situation in Benue State has once again confirmed our position that the killings; mass murder in Benue by the Fulani militia have the full endorsement of the Buhari government.
+The Thursday’s statement by Ikyur reads, “Shehu Garba’s infantile statement on the security situation in Benue State has once again confirmed our position that the killings; mass murder in Benue by the Fulani militia has the full endorsement of the Buhari government.

 “It also goes to confirm that the Presidential spokesman does not only speak for Buhari but for some terrorist Fulani groups too.